Major Harmony in Jazz

-The chord progression is the backbone of western civilization music.
+The jazz chord progression is the backbone of western civilization music.
 The harmony created by chords provide added expression to the melody.
 Jazz harmony consists of a set of typical progressions directly derived from the European classical music tradition.

 This chord progressions series demonstrates the most common progressions found in jazz.
 They will help you hear and understand the recurrent harmonic traits found in traditional jazz repertoire.

 Every story begins somewhere… and this one begins with (you guessed it!)
 The almighty major scale !

 The major scale is made of seven notes from which we can harmonize seven corresponding chords.
 We qualify them as diatonic because they belong to the same tonality (or key).
 The diatonic chords in the key of C: